jamesdonoh/data-mining/report.md

 Table: Parameters for KValid in WEKA\label{kvalid-params}

-These parameters cause KValid to try a range of values for _k_ and plot the silhoutte index for each.
+These parameters cause KValid to try a range of values for _k_ and plot the silhouette index for each.
 The graph generated is shown in Figure \ref{kvalid-graph}.
-It shows a gradual upward trend with a local maxmimum at k = 6.
-This suggests that 6 may be a good balance between silhoutte index and simplicity/interpretability.
+It shows a gradual upward trend with a local maximum at k = 6.
+This suggests that 6 may be a good balance between silhouette index and simplicity/interpretability.

 ![KValid silhouette graph for different _k_ values\label{kvalid-graph}](kvalid-graph.png){ width=80% }